morinlab/lymphopedia/papers/loveGeneticLandscapeMutations2012.md

 - **CCT6B, SALL3, FTCD, and PC Mutations**: The study reported mutations in **CCT6B**, **SALL3**, **FTCD**,
 and **PC**.
 However, these findings have not been consistently replicated in subsequent research, suggesting they may be less central to BL's pathogenesis or represent less common alterations.

-## In Summary
-This study identified some genes that are commonly mutated in BL.
-Some of its novel findings have been validated and expanded upon, while some gene mutations are of questionable significance in BL.

 ## Summary of novel genes